daonomic/contracts-upgradeable/readme.md

 - Upgradeable has some checks to ensure next version is compatible with previous.
 - See [Upgradeable](contracts/upgradeable/Upgradeable.sol).verifyTargetState.
 It uses delegatecall to check if next contract version stores "target" storage variable in the same slot
 - Also, you'd better implement your own version of "verifyState" function.
 It can check if other storage variables are in the same slots.
 See [Target](test/contracts/Target.sol) for example.
 [NotVerifyingTarget](test/contracts/NotVerifyingTarget.sol) doesn't have this check.
 This leads to data corruption.
-See [upgradeable.js](test/upgradeable.js) test
+See [upgradeable.js](test/upgradeable.js) "ut it'll let upgrade if no check present" test